sgorgun/converter-composition/README.md

 </details>

-- _Discuss following questions with your trainer, if you work in a regular group._
+- Answer the following questions and discuss it with your trainer, if you work in a regular group.
+    - What is an interface?
+    - Why use interfaces?
+    - What is association?
+    - What is composition?
+    - What is aggregation?
+Why we need aggregation?
+    - How to keep control of the whole over the lifetime of the part while reducing their cohesion?
     - What is difference between composition and aggregation?
     - Factory Method Pattern.
 When and why to use?
+    - Why resource files are used?